 Ranthambore National Park is situated in the Sawai Madhopur district of Rajasthan, approximately 175 km from Jaipur and 361 km from Delhi.
-Its easy accessibility from these major cities makes it a popular destination for visitors throughout the year.
-The national park is well known for its rich biodiversity, with a wide variety of plant and animal species.
-Among them, the Royal Bengal Tiger is the main attraction.
-Frequent tiger sightings draw wildlife lovers who often choose to go on multiple safaris during their visit.
+Its easy accessibility from these major cities makes it a popular destination throughout the year.
+The park is well known for rich biodiversity — the Royal Bengal Tiger is the main attraction.
+Frequent tiger sightings draw wildlife lovers who often choose multiple safaris during their visit.
 The most ideal time for wildlife sighting is from October to June.

-Tourists and visitors need to know about the most effective time for wildlife sighting.
-To make the most of the jeep or the canter safari experience in Ranthambore National Park, it is crucial to know the best time to visit the place.
+Tourists need to know the most effective time for wildlife sighting.
+To make the most of the jeep or canter safari experience, it is crucial to know the best time to visit.
+Apart from the tiger, other highly spotted animals include leopards, sloth bears, sambar deer, chital, nilgai and wild boar.

 | Season | Months | Tourist Season | Accessible Zones |